qemu/qemu/docs/specs/tpm.rst

  - ``hw/tpm/tpm_tis_common.c``
  - ``hw/tpm/tpm_tis_isa.c``
  - ``hw/tpm/tpm_tis_sysbus.c``
+ - ``hw/tpm/tpm_tis_i2c.c``
  - ``hw/tpm/tpm_tis.h``

-Both an ISA device and a sysbus device are available.
+An I2c device, an ISA device and a sysbus device are available.
 The former is used with pc/q35 machine while the latter can be instantiated in the Arm virt machine.